mckenzielee/Qi-Docs/docs/indexes.rst

 ----------------

-Often, a single property (such as a DateTime), is adequate for defining an index; however, for more complex scenarios, Qi allows you to define multiple properties.
+Often, a single property (such as a DateTime), is adequate for defining an index; however, for more complex scenarios, Sds allows you to define multiple properties.
 Indexes defined by multiple properties are known as *compound indexes*.

-When defining a compound index in .NET, you should apply the ``OSIsoft.Qi.QiMemberAttribute`` on each of the type’s properties that are combined to define the index.
+When defining a compound index in .NET, you should apply the ``OSIsoft.Sds.SdsMemberAttribute`` on each of the type’s properties that are combined to define the index.
 Set the ``IsKey`` property to ``true`` and give ``Orderfield`` a zero-based index value.
 The ``Order`` field defines the precedence of the property when sorting.
 A property with an order of 0 has highest precedence.

-When defining compound indexes outside of .NET, specify the ``IsKey`` and ``Order`` fields on the ``QiTypePropertyor`` Properties.
+When defining compound indexes outside of .NET, specify the ``IsKey`` and ``Order`` fields on the ``SdsTypePropertyor`` Properties.

 Only the primary index (or key) supports compound indexes.

 You can specify a maximum of three Properties to define a compound index.

-The Qi REST API methods that use tuples were created to assist you when using compound indexes.
+The Sds REST API methods that use tuples were created to assist you when using compound indexes.

 Working with Indexes